 Ye Olde White Harte

 This narrow passage leads to Ye Olde White Harte, tucked away out of sight, its presence only given away by a sign over the door at its end.
 Originally built in 1550, during the 1600s this was the residence of Governor Sir John Hotham, the man who took the decision to slam the Beverley Gate in the royal face of King Charlie to kick off the first open act of rebellion during the civil war.
+This was an act that Hull should be famous for, but even many of its own residents are ignorant of the history that surrounds this ‘forgotten city.’

 Continuing through the passage to the far side and we emerge onto Silver Street; this was not surprisingly where Hull’s silver trade once flourished in the 17th century.